flodev/remotify/README.md

 <div class="icon">👩‍💻</div>

 First of all I really appreciate every contribution of you.
 Thanks in advance 🤝 🤗
+I'm actively looking for contributers.
+Especially for design biased frontend people who would like to reinvent the look and feel of remotify.
+Somehow everything I touch ends up looking nerdy 🤷‍♂️

 There are two ways depending on whether you want to work in the backend or frontend.
 ### Frontend only
 <div class="icon">📱</div>